dawaraamir/SOLID-Principles/README.md

 SOLID Design Principles Notes:

 Single Responsibility Principle  -

 •	Makes your software easier to implement and prevents unexpected side-effects of future changes.

 •	Make sure that each class has only one responsibility.

 •	Reduces the number of bugs and improves your development speed.

-•	Make sure to not oversimplify your code because later you might have to put a bunch of dependencies which makes the code unreadable and confusing .
+•	Make sure to not oversimplify your code because later you might have to put a bunch of dependencies which makes the code unreadable and confusing.

 •	Ask yourself: What is the responsibility of your class?
 If your answer includes the word “and”, you’re most likely breaking the single responsibility principle.

 Open/Closed Principle -
 •	Promotes the use of interfaces to enable you to adapt the functionality of your application without changing the existing code.
 •	Uses interfaces instead of superclasses to allow different implementations.